ThatCoolCoder/tablet-tilt-joystick/README.md

 Runs a light web server which you can connect to in a browser on your tablet.

 Run with `python3 -m tablet_tilt_joystick` and connect to `<your ip>:4242` on a mobile device to get started.
 (Make sure it's not blocked by a firewall)
-The joystick will show up in your system as `python-uinput (/dev/input/js0)`.
+The joystick will show up in your system as `python-uinput`.